West Union Elementary School’s courtyard got a makeover!

 - Using fallen leaves to replenish organic matter in the soil

 - Saving seeds to propagate new plants from year to year

 - Eight annual production beds form a circle around a demonstration bed that provides space for teachers and parent volunteers to create experimental and example plantings.

 - Each grade is assigned a raised bed; as the students advance through the grades, they will rotate their way through the circle of beds, experiencing a different microclimateMicroclimate An area with specific growing conditions, such as sun exposure, soil type, and wind direction. each year.
 The students will observe how changes in sun exposure affect what they are able to grow in each bed.

 - Each class will work together to decide what to plant.
 Students will be responsible for all planting and they will assign specific jobs, including watering, photography, and recording.
 These assignments aim to help students develop a sense of ownership of their work in the garden, deepening their connection and investment.

 Even before the garden beds were installed, students were hard at work preparing.

-In the fall, they propagated herbs and strawberries, which are now planted.
+They propagated herbs and strawberries, which are now planted.
 They also did all of their own seed sowing and are now in the process of transplanting seedlings into their beds.
 Wachsmuth notes that students are involved in the project at every point possible.
 “With every new task that needs to be done, we try to think, ‘How can I adapt it so a kid can do this?’”